muhammadfarhantanvir/About-Me/README.md

 - This is Muhammad Farhan Tanvir

-- Currently, I am studying  Master's **Data Science** at Technische Universität Dortmund
+- Currently, I am studying  Master's **Data Science** at Universität Potsdam

 - Now I am working as a  **Data scientist** at the Institute for Market Research, Statistics and Forecasting